-“Despite what their people and government think of us normal humans in general, the events on Earth have them spooked.
+“Despite what their people and government think of us normal humans in general, the events on Terra have them spooked.
 They’re hesitant to let us actively use their comm network,” Kennard finished.

 “I’m sure they’re just stalling for time.”

-“I hope that’s the only reason,” Renalt answered.
+“I hope that’s the only reason,” Renault answered.

 Christina looked out the armored window on the side of the compartment of the CH-87 Chinook-IV Utility VTOL at the ground speeding by below.
 The VTOL and two gunships from the 101st Spaceborne came down outside the HFBC broadcast center within half an hour of Captain Chavez’s request.
 That was almost an hour ago and now the aircraft was winging its way into former Canada.
 Then she brought her eyes over to look at one of the Army’s AH-82 Gunships keeping station next to her transport.

 A little further out from the transport, forming a perfect box around the three VTOLs were eight SF-8 Swords which were the Air Force’s heavy fighters that could achieve low orbital flight.
-Armed with four wingtip laser cannons, bays for up to 14 missiles or a mixed number of missiles and bombs, and an optional 20-mm Vulcan cannon or additional two laser cannons in the nose; they were the most heavily armed fighter the Air Force had at its disposal.
+Armed with four nose-mounted laser cannons, bays for up to 14 missiles or a mixed number of missiles and bombs, and an optional 20-mm Vulcan cannon or additional two laser cannons that could be mounted slung under the craft.
+They were the most heavily armed fighters the Air Force had at its disposal.